Eucor – The European Campus

 Eucor – The European Campus is an alliance of five universities based in the Upper Rhine region, namely the Universities of Basel, Freiburg, Haute-Alsace, Strasbourg as well as the Karlsruhe Institute of Technology (KIT).
 With more than 117,000 students, it offers a dozen joint courses leading to double or triple degrees, while all students have the opportunity to take the courses of their choice in five institutions without multiplying the administrative procedures and the costs.

-Many of the 15,000 researchers at the European Campus collaborate on a wide range of cross-border projects, in particular in the four priority areas defined by the alliance of quantum science and technology, precision medicine, sustainability research and the humanities.
+Many of the 15,000 researchers at the European Campus collaborate on a wide range of cross-border projects, in particular in the four priority areas defined by the alliance of quantum sciences and technology, personalised health – precision medicine, sustainability and european identities.
 At the crossroads of teaching and research, five cross-border doctoral colleges are preparing the best brains of tomorrow for international collaboration.

 More information in the About Us section.

 Eucor – The European Campus, which is located in the geographically and historically extraordinary Upper Rhine region, offers its students and researchers the best of all worlds.
 The trinational network transcends the borders between France, Germany and Switzerland and combines the strengths of five first-class universities with different cultural and academic orientations to form a common research, education and innovation area that is unparalleled.